troclaux/notes/aws.md

 - provides disaster recovery for on-premises and cloud-based applications by continuously replicating your servers to aws
 - enables fail over to aws and fail back once systems are restored
-- recovery time is faster than [AWS Backup](#aws-backup)
+- recovery time is faster than [AWS Backup](#aws-backup), and focused on servers

 ## DynamoDB

-> fully-managed NoSQL database service that provides fast and predictable performance with seamless scalability
+> fully-managed NoSQL database service with automatic scalability

 - TIP: dYnamodb => keY-value database
 - highly available with replication across 3 AZ